 Location: Major exhibition gallery

 View the artworks and read the labels.
-And for the Archibald, listen to audio labels and watch Auslan video with captions.
+And, for the Archibald, you can choose to listen to audio versions of the labels too.

 About the prizes

 The Archibald Prize is awarded to the best portrait painting; the Wynne to the best landscape painting of Australian scenery, or figure sculpture, while the Sulman is given to the best subject painting, genre painting or mural project in oil, acrylic, watercolour or mixed media.

 Each year, the trustees of the Art Gallery of NSW judge the Archibald and Wynne, and invite an artist to judge the Sulman.
 The 2019 judge is Fiona Lowry.
 Visitors to the exhibition can vote for their favourite portrait in the People’s Choice award before voting closes on 11 August.

 The Young Archies is for budding portrait artists aged 5-18.

 Tickets can be used once, anytime the exhibition is open.

 $48 family (2 adults + up to 3 children)

 Buy tickets now from Qtix